-Callista Ottoni, PhD student, one of 19 students to receive the Killam Doctoral scholarship at UBC.
+Callista Ottoni, PhD candidate one of 19 students to receive the Killam Doctoral scholarship at UBC.

 Our aging population is one of the greatest triumphs of health care and social reform over the last century.
 Canada is now among a host of ‘greying nations,’ whose older citizens may live 30+ years past the ‘traditional’ retirement age of 65.
 But population aging also poses some challenges for Canadians.
 For many, living longer is accompanied by increased chronic disease and the need for care.
 The demands on our health and social care systems are growing.
 The Active Aging Research Team is responding to these needs by finding solutions to support us all to live independent, active, and connected lives.